Digital activities of the Estonian Presidency of the Council of the European Union

-Likewise, every Council configuration and more than 50 events will consider aspects of building a digital society – because across the board, Europe should be more digital.
+Likewise, every Council configuration and more than 50 events consider the aspects of building a digital society – because across the board, Europe should be more digital.

 As stated in the Rome Declaration, it is essential for Europe to embrace technological change to ensure a prosperous and sustainable Europe.
-The Tallinn Digital Summit on 29 September 2017 will be an exciting opportunity to discuss the digital issues which are affecting our jobs, industries, education, and security.
+The Tallinn Digital Summit on 29 September 2017 is an exciting event in terms of discussions on the digital issues that are affecting our jobs, industries, education, and security.

 At the conclusion of each paragraph there is a list of policy-related events – see the latest event updates on the Estonian Presidency webpage.

-In cooperation with the Council of the EU and our trio Presidency partners, Bulgaria and Austria, we have launched the Digital Presidency initiative that has two primary goals.
-Firstly, it aims to reduce the amount of paper documents in presidency activities, and secondly, it aims to encourage the use of electronic identity in the work processes of both the Council Secretariat and the Presidency.
+In cooperation with the Council of the EU and our trio Presidency partners, Bulgaria and Austria, the Digital Presidency initiative has been launched with two primary goals.
+Firstly, reducing the amount of paper documents in presidency activities, and secondly, encouraging the use of electronic identity in the work processes of both the Council Secretariat and the Presidency.
 The full benefits of this initiative will be felt by future presidencies.

-We welcome you to Tallinn to experience the Digital Presidency for yourself!
+We welcome you to Tallinn to experience the outcomes of the Digital Presidency for yourself!

-The Presidency will also be a unique opportunity to envisage Europe's digital future in new and inspiring ways.
-Alongside the programme of discussions, practical applications of several future technologies will be on show, including self-driving cars and a 360-degree virtual videodome.
-A digital concept art exhibition will reveal a glimpse further into the future, imagining what Europe will be like 100 years after the Treaty of Rome.
+The Presidency is a unique opportunity to envisage Europe's digital future in new and inspiring ways.
+Alongside the programme of discussions, practical applications of several future technologies were on show, including self-driving cars and a 360-degree virtual videodome.
+A digital concept art exhibition also reveals a glimpse further into the future, imagining what Europe will be like 100 years after the Treaty of Rome.

 Free Movement of Data - the free movement of data is essential for the development of a digital society

 With technological progress, data has become a resource and a key driver of social development and economic growth.
 The EU is in the early stage of a data-driven economy.
-The Estonian Presidency intends to stress the need to develop a digital society in all areas of life.
+The Estonian Presidency stresses the need to develop a digital society in all areas of life.
 The digital single market is inconceivable without the free movement of data within the EU.
-While we will pursue a number of specific objectives under this heading, the free movement of data is also a broader goal that is reflected in all of the chapters of our digital programme.
+While the Estonian Presidency has a number of specific objectives under this heading, the free movement of data is also a broader goal that is reflected in all of the chapters of our digital programme.

 The European Union should end the unjustified location restrictions of non-personal data, achieve legal clarity on the ownership of non-personal data, and ensure the reliable storage and exchange of data in the public sector based on the once-only principle.
-Estonia is planning a broad debate on the free movement of data and on measures to boost the data economy, including through a joint informal meeting of competitiveness and telecommunications ministers that will discuss the free movement of data and emerging issues such as data reuse and access.
+The Estonian Presidency included a broad debate on the free movement of data and on measures to boost the data economy, including through a joint informal meeting of competitiveness and telecommunications ministers that discussed the free movement of data and emerging issues such as data reuse and access.
 (TTE telecom, COMPET).

-As a more particular example, Estonia will start discussions on the free movement of data in the health sector (PDF, 1 058 KB).
-The calculated use of e-health solutions supports the general targets of the health policies of member states, so that people will be healthier, and health systems will be sustainable and more manageable.
-We also want to launch a discussion to promote cooperation and coordination on e-health in order to create the necessary preconditions for the wider use and cross-border movement of health data for the purposes of treatment, research and innovation and to promote data-based innovation in healthcare.
-To this end, we want to focus EU cooperation on practical solutions that give people electronic access to, and greater control over, the use of their health data as well as enabling them to consent to the secure sharing of their health data for the purposes of e-services.
+As a more particular example, Estonia also held discussions on the free movement of data in the health sector (PDF, 1 058 KB).
+The calculated use of e-health solutions support the general targets of the health policies of member states, so that people will be healthier, and health systems will be sustainable and more manageable.
+We also want to be the origin of the discussion of the promotion of cooperation and coordination on e-health in order to create the necessary preconditions for the wider use and cross-border movement of health data for the purposes of treatment, research and innovation and to promote data-based innovation in healthcare.
+To this end, we focus the EU cooperation on practical solutions that give people electronic access to, and greater control over, the use of their health data as well as enabling them to consent to the secure sharing of their health data for the purposes of e-services.
 (EPSCO).

 Digital solutions help patients assume a greater role in making decisions concerning their health, as well as making treatments more precise and better adjusted to individual needs.
-In order to bring mobile applications into wider use in health care, attention should be paid to the quality, security and compatibility issues of these solutions.
+In order to bring mobile applications into wider use in healthcare, attention should be paid to the quality, security and compatibility issues of these solutions.
 Due to the increased role of smart devices and mobile applications in our everyday lives, large volumes of health and lifestyle data is created, the potential of which should be better utilised, while also enhancing the integrated use of data from various sources.
-Secure sharing of health data between health care service providers, and for the purposes of research and innovation, is necessary for providing safe and effective health care services.
+Secure sharing of health data between healthcare service providers, and for the purposes of research and innovation, is necessary for providing safe and effective healthcare services.
 At the same time, it is important to pay attention to the issues of data protection and cybersecurity, so that health data can be used in a safe and secure way and not to be held from use.
-Health ministers will discuss e-health issues in July at an informal meeting and in October at a high-level conference.
-We will also propose Council conclusions on digital health for the adoption at the December EPSCO Council.
+Health ministers discussed e-health issues in July at an informal meeting and in October at a high-level conference.
+We also proposed Council conclusions on digital health for the adoption at the December EPSCO Council.
 (EPSCO).